-Larissa has produced, coordinated, and provided marketing direction on a number of film projects, including having been tapped by Paramount to spearhead a successful guerrilla marketing campaign in partnership with Hasbro, and as chief digital strategist of regionally-targeted publicity campaigns rolled out nationwide for multiple studio blockbusters including Fox 2000's Water for Elephants, Universal's Cowboys and Aliens, and the Academy Award winning Dreamgirls for Paramount.
-Larissa served as the assistant producer and production coordinator for two music videos for Goldove Entertainment, and is currently contributing as a marketing and promotions consultant and coordinator on a wide-release feature film.
+Larissa has produced, coordinated, and provided marketing direction on a number of film projects, including having been tapped by Paramount to spearhead a successful guerrilla marketing campaign in partnership with Hasbro, and as chief digital strategist of regionally-targeted publicity campaigns rolled out nationwide for multiple studio blockbusters including Fox 2000's Water for Elephants, Universal's Cowboys and Aliens, and the Academy Award winning Dreamgirls for Paramount and has contributed as a regional marketing and promotions consultant and coordinator, and other Hollywood films.

 Larissa conceptualized and orchestrated the information architecture and design for Jennifer Lopez' Viva Movil website and e-commerce platform.
 Larissa was the the mind behind architecture of a groundbreaking neuromodulation digital training platform for the world's foremost medical technology manufacturer.

 Advancing Youth in Engineering, Technology, Science, and the Arts

 Larissa strives to be a positive influence and role model for youth worldwide by encouraging them to embrace their individuality and to pursue their interests and passions in varied fields encompassing the arts and sciences.